Strongly regular graphs from hyperbolic quadrics and their maximal cliques

 Consider again the quadric $Q^{+}(2n+1,2)$ embedded in $\PG(2n+1,2)$.
 The graph $NO^{+}(2n+2,2)$ has vertex set the set of points of $\PG(2n+1,2)\setminus Q^{+}(2n+1,2)$, and two vertices $P,Q$ are adjacent if and only if $P \in Q^\perp$, equivalently, if and only if the line $\langle P,Q \rangle$ is a tangent line to $Q^{+}(2n+1,2)$.
 The family of graphs $NO^{+}(2n+2,2)$ (for $n \geq 1$) is described in \cite{brvan}, they are strongly regular with parameters $v=2^{2n+1}-2^{n}$, $k=2^{2n}-1$, $\lambda=2^{2n-1}-2$, $\mu=2^{2n-1}+2^{n-1}$, the same parameters as the graphs $\cG_n$ for $q=2$.
 One can ask whether the graphs are isomorphic or not. \begin{prop} The graph $\cG_n$ is isomorphic to $NO^{+}(2n+2,2)$ if $n=0,1,2$. \end{prop} \begin{proof} For $n=0$ both graphs consist of one vertex, for $n=1$ both graphs are the complete bipartite graph $K_{3,3}$.
 The first non-trivial case is $n=2$, for which it is shown in \cite{RS} that both graphs are isomorphic. \end{proof}

 Now consider the case $n=3$.
-We will show that both graphs have maximal cliques of different size, which shows that they are non-isomorphic.
+We will show that both graphs have maximal cliques of different sizes, which shows that they are non-isomorphic.
 Recall that a {\em clique} is a set of vertices in which every pair of vertices is adjacent.
-A clique is {\em maximal} if it can not be extended to a clique of larger size.
+A clique is {\em maximal} if it cannot be extended to a clique of larger size.
 Recall the following well known theorem on the largest possible size of cliques.

 \begin{result}[\textbf{Delsarte clique bound}, {\cite[Section 3.3.2]{Delsarte}}] Let $\Gamma$ be a strongly regular graph with regularity $k$ and smallest eigenvalue $\lambda$.
 Then the size of a clique in $\Gamma$ is at most $1-\frac{k}{\lambda}$. \end{result}